marcosoikawa/apim-auth-entraid/README.md

 1. In Azure Portal, go to API Management, click on instance created.
 1. In the left panel, go to API, click on API imported, GetSessions operation.
 In Inbound policy, click on **+ Add policy**.
 ![Enterprise Pane](./media/apim3.png)
-1. Select "Validade JWT" Policy
+1. Select "Validade JWT" Policy.

 ![Enterprise Pane](./media/apim4.png)
 1. Fill the values with values of application, described in the table: